 Day 6 and 7- Nauplia and Mycenae

-We spent two days in Nauplia, a pleasant medium-sized town on the coast of the Gulf of Argos, in the Mediterranean.
+We spent two days in Nauplia, a pleasant mid-sized town on the coast of the Argolic Gulf, in the Mediterranean.

-One day we took a day trip to Mycenae.
-The other day we took the opportunity to enjoy the town, climbed to the fortress (Palamidi Fortress), and visited the local beach , called Paralia Arvanitias.
+One day, we visited Mycenae.
+The next day, we explored the town, climbed up to the Palamidi Fortress, and visited the local beach, Paralia Arvanitias.

-In Nauplia, we stayed at Pension Dafni, an extremely well-located and charming guesthouse with an excellent price and family rooms (you've probably noticed that we are experts in selecting charming guesthouses with rooms for 4 people, right?).
+In Nauplia, we stayed at Pension Dafni, a well-located and charming guesthouse with great value for money and confortable family rooms (you’ve probably noticed by now that we’re experts at finding charming guesthouses with rooms for four, right?).

 .